-The mission of the NAEP doctoral student internship program is to advance and encourage secondary analysis and methodological developments using data from the National Assessment of Educational Progress (NAEP).
-During a 10-week internship program, interns will work directly with researchers from the National Center for Education Statistics (NCES) and American Institutes for Research (AIR) on research in one of three topic areas: Psychometrics & Statistical Methods, Process Data, Policy-Relevant Research, and for the first time, Envisioning Quantitative Information for Digital Media (Data Visualization).
+The mission of the NAEP Doctoral Student Internship Program is to advance and encourage secondary analysis and methodological developments using data from the National Assessment of Educational Progress (NAEP).
+During the10-week internship program, interns will work directly with researchers from the National Center for Education Statistics (NCES) and American Institutes for Research (AIR) on research in one of four topic areas: Psychometrics & Statistical Methods, Process Data, Policy-Relevant Research, and for the first time, Envisioning Quantitative Information for Digital Media (Data Visualization).
 Read more about each topic area in the descriptions listed below.

-The NAEP statistical and psychometric research team applies advanced statistical and psychometric methods to investigate a wide range of methodological and substantive issues related to large scale assessments.
-Potential topics for the internship program include missing data, analysis of complex sample data, causal inference (e.g., propensity scores methods), issues in multistage testing, measurement invariance, student writing process, and test-taking behaviors (e.g., speededness and rapid guessing).
+The NAEP psychometric and statistical methods research team applies advanced psychometric and statistical methods to investigate a wide range of methodological and substantive issues related to measurement in large-scale assessments.
+Potential topics for the internship program include missing data, analysis of complex sample data, causal inference methods (e.g., propensity score methods), issues in multistage testing, measurement invariance, and test-taking behaviors (e.g., speededness and rapid guessing).
 Applicants with knowledge and research experience in structural equation modeling (e.g., factor analysis, path analysis, and finite mixture models), item response theory (e.g., calibration, scoring, linking, plausible value generation, and multidimensional/multigroup IRT), and response time modeling are strongly encouraged to apply.
-Familiarity with flexMIRT, Mplus and/or various SEM/IRT R packages is preferred.
+Familiarity with flexMIRT, Mplus, and/or various SEM/IRT R packages is preferred.

-Projects in this area use NAEP data to explore research questions informed by education research, psychology, sociology, or any related disciplines that have the potential to affect policy and practice in schools.
-Potential topics for the internship program include examining how science motivation is related to NAEP performance and NAEP achievement gaps taking both student level and school level into account (HLM approach); studying the effects of high-school mathematics and science motivation, course-taking, parent and peer influences and NAEP grade 12 mathematics performance on student entrance into college STEM fields; understanding the mechanism behind students who are academically resilient and identifying the support they need; and validating a proposed index of socio-economic status for NAEP and conduct analyses with such an SES index.
+The policy-relevant research team uses NAEP data to explore research questions informed by education, economics, psychology, sociology, or any related disciplines that have the potential to affect policy and practice in schools.
+Potential topics for the internship program include using multilevel modeling to examine how science motivation is related to NAEP performance and NAEP achievement gaps; studying the predictive relationship between high school mathematics and science motivation, coursetaking, parent and peer influences, and NAEP grade 12 mathematics performance and student entrance into college STEM fields; understanding the mechanism behind students who are academically resilient and identifying the support they need; and validating a proposed index of socioeconomic status for NAEP and conducting analyses with such an SES index.
 Applicants with an interest in these and other topics in this area and experience with multi-level analysis, structural equation modeling, factor analysis, survival analysis, propensity scores, econometric techniques, and other advanced statistical modeling methods are encouraged to apply.
-Familiarity with STATA and/or R is preferred.
+Familiarity with Stata and/or R is preferred.

-Specific research topics and project assignments in a primary and secondary area will be based on the consideration of applicants’ skills and interests, and NCES priorities.
-Example opportunities include presentations to the NCES client and proposal submissions to research conferences such as the American Educational Research Association or the National Council on Measurement in Education.
+Specific research topics and project assignments in a primary and secondary area will be based on a consideration of applicants’ skills and interests and NCES’s priorities.
+Example opportunities include presentations to the NCES client and proposal submissions to research conferences.